 The professor doesn't think economics play into this.

-Your economic analysis right on the money, but I don't think he's looking at it that way or was looking at it that way.
+Your economic analysis is right on the money, but I don't think he's looking at it that way or was looking at it that way.

 The other thing that scares me is that this is someone who is teaching our children.

-Well, I got over that fright a long time ago when I realized how prevalent it was, and we just deal with it in different ways.
+Yeah, well, I got over that fright a long time ago when I realized how prevalent it was, and we just deal with it in different ways.

 Better.

-Well, I must have had a much better economics one teacher in college than he professes to be at law school.
+Well, I must have had a much better Economics One teacher in college than he professes to be at law school.

 You obviously did.

-I'm actually more heartened by that than uh I mean, it's rare, and I don't mean this to as an ins insulting thing, it's rare that a uh a commoner, uh someone not an economist or not a professor of economics.
+I'm actually more heartened by that than, I mean, it's rare, and I don't mean this as an insulting thing, it's rare that a commoner, someone not an economist or not a professor of economics, it's rare that just a person who took it as a class like you could call here and explain economic theory because I think it's so undertaught.

-Uh but it's so easy.
+But it's so easy.

-They're gonna make more money.
+They're going to make more money.

-Uh the tax cut talk focuses on it's unfair to give the rich who don't need it any more money.
+The tax cut talk focuses on it's unfair to give the rich who don't need it any more money.

 Why they've got enough.